 #!/usr/bin/python import portalpy url = "https://portal.domain.com/arcgis" portal = portalpy.Portal(url) print portal.get_version()

 If you have configured your portal to use web-tier authentication, you may access your portal through port 7443 when using PortalPy as is shown in the example below:

 #!/usr/bin/python import portalpy url = "https://portal.domain.com:7443/arcgis" portal = portalpy.Portal(url) print portal.get_version()

 - Save and close the file.

-- Run test.py.
+- Run test.py from the command line or the Python IDLE environment.
 The script prints a version number such as 3.2.

 Your machine is now configured to use the PortalPy module.